BAJAJ FINSERV DIRECT LIMITED

 Debt-to-Equity Ratio (D/E)

-Indicates the proportion of a company’s financing from debt versus equity.
+The Debt-to-Equity Ratio indicates the proportion of a company’s financing that comes from debt compared to shareholders’ equity.
+It measures financial leverage and risk exposure.

 Formula: